Skip Navigation

 Professors at public institutions of higher education enjoy greater academic freedom than educators at the K-12 level.
 The Supreme Court has acknowledged that academic freedom in higher education is of “transcendent value” and is a “special concern of the First Amendment.”
 Keyishian v.
 Bd. of Regents of Univ. of State of N.Y., 385 U.S. 589, 603 (1967).
 Go to reference

-As a consequence, professors generally have more freedom to speak on matters of public concern in the classroom and to determine their curriculum.
-Speech made during the course of a professor’s official duties is likely protected under the First Amendment if the speech is related to their teaching or scholarship.
+As a consequence, professors generally have more freedom to speak on matters of public concern in the classroom.
+Speech made during the course of a professor’s official duties is more likely to be protected under the First Amendment if the speech is related to their teaching or scholarship.
 See Meriwether v.
 Hartop, 992 F.3d 492, 504-05 (6th Cir.
 2021) (finding that Garcetti does not apply to speech related to scholarship or teaching); Adams v.
 Trustees of the Univ. of N.C.-Wilmington, 640 F.3d 550, 562-64 (4th Cir.
 2011) (same); Demers v.
 Austin, 746 F.3d 402, 410-12 (9th Cir.
 2014) (same).
 Go to reference

 • 6 Munroe v.
 Cent.
 Bucks Sch.
 Dist., 805 F.3d 454, 466 (3d Cir.
 2015).